babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 - To have the freedom to make the tradeoffs of where code is able to run (vs. the library).
 - To ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).

+> If you only support evergreen, latest browsers then you may not need to compile your own code let alone dependencies!

 ## The Ephemeral JavaScript Runtime